CrystalTechSAS/jcrystal_documentation/server/webservices.md

 - Post types.
 - Jsonify data transfer objects.
 - Arrays and lists of previous types.
+- FileUploadDescriptors.

+As you can see, jCrystal is made to help you code APIs faster, so on the backend you can forget about parameter parsing, you just declare de parameter on a method and that's it! :grin:

 ## Responses

-- The **value returned** by the method is the response of the web service.
+The **value returned** by the method is the response of the web service.
 The type of the returned value is the same used on the code generated to consume this web service.

 A web service can return: